 The screams began before they had even taken off their backpacks.
-How could you do this to a pumpkin?
+How could you do this to our pumpkin?

 I quickly pointed out that the sliced, roasted pumpkin on the baking sheet was not one of their precious Jack O’Lanterns purchased at a corn maze.

 This pumpkin is a sugar pumpkin and only weighs about 3 pounds.
 Unlike the carving pumpkins, this one is for cooking and you can find it in your grocery stores at this time of year.
 If you are unsure which are the “eating” pumpkins, be sure to ask someone to help you because the regular ones are DEFINITELY not for eating.

 It isn’t that different from butternut squash or other winter squashes.
 It is a pain to peel, and since I am lazy, I use a recipe that allows me to cook it with the peel on.

-It makes a beautiful side dish with a whopping 502% of your daily value of Vitamin A. See here:
+This roasted sugar pumpkin makes a beautiful side dish with a whopping 502% of your daily value of Vitamin A.

 I find pumpkin to be bland so I decided to punch it up with some spices.
-Also, I applied the spices with a brush TWICE to get the maximum flavor.
+Also, I applied the spices with a brush TWICE to get the maximum flavor – then it rocks!

 After you have roasted the pumpkin, you can peel it and toss it in a salad or in some pasta.
 I also eat it with the peel on for some extra fiber :)

-Be sure to save and rinse the seeds off to make delicious roasted pumpkin seeds (see below).
+Be sure to save and rinse the seeds off to make my recipe of easy roasted pumpkin seeds.

 Have you tried to cook fresh pumpkin?
 How do you prepare it?